This Wiki is called ThoughtStorms

 In 2016 I had a change of heart.
 And moved it back to some new very simple, self-written wiki software.
 For more information see LeavingTheSFW.

 Over time, some of ThoughtStorms's WikiNature has changed.
 There's now less emphasis on participation.
 The SFW solution to participation is federation (as with blogs and DistributedSourceControl).
 Each person has their own wiki and you collaborate by interlinking, forking and pulling etc.

 ThoughtStorms pages are stored in a git repository.

 ThoughtStormsIsNotAMuseum.
 ThoughtStorms is meant to be a living, growing, dying, composting thing.

-With this port, I commit to not treating it as if everything was precious and inviolable.
+We're in a phase of cleaning up, dealing with dead links, cruft and wiki-weeds.
+I commit to not treating TS as if everything was precious and inviolable.

 - I'm going to delete dead links

 - I'm going to break links into ThoughtStorms that deserve breaking.